itsalexxd/calipo-s-dotfiles/README.md

-This are my personal Dotfiles for linux
+This are my personal Dotfiles for quickshell

 ![Ejemplo](muestra.png)